craflin/umdoc/Doc/umdoc.md

 ``verbatim`` can be set to `true` or `false`.
 If it is set to `true`, the code in the fenced code block will be passed unchanged to the *LaTeX* environment.
-If it is set to `false`, the code in the fenced code block will be considered to be Markdown and converted to *LaTeX* as such.
+If `verbatim` is set to `false`, the code in the fenced code block will be considered to be Markdown and converted to *LaTeX* as such.

 ### Placeholders {#umdoc-xml-file-placeholder}